Cloud Nothings: Attack on Memory (2012–2013)

-Here And Nowhere Else and No Life for Me (2014–2015)
+Here and Nowhere Else and No Life for Me (2014–2015)

-Their fourth album, Here and Nowhere Else was recorded with producer John Congleton at Water Music Studios and released April 1, 2014 on Carpark Records.
+Their fourth album, Here and Nowhere Else was recorded with producer John Congleton at Water Music Studios and released April 1, 2014, on Carpark Records.
 The same day, they released the album's first single, "I'm Not Part of Me." and its accompanying video.
 The album was given an 8.7 out of 10 on Pitchfork and titled "Best New Music".
 Here and Nowhere Else reached No. 2 on the CMJ Radio charts and was favorably reviewed in a wide variety of music publications including Rolling Stone (3 1/2 stars) and Spin (8/10).
 Cloud Nothings again toured Europe, Australia, Japan and performed at a number of festivals including Bonnaroo, Pitchfork and the 2015 Coachella Music Festival.
-The single "I'm Not Part of Me" is featured on the 2015 Tony Hawk's Pro Skater 5 soundtrack and in the 2016 film Almost Friends.No Life for Me an album by Wavves and Cloud Nothings was released in Europe on June 28, 2015, and worldwide on June 29, 2015.
+The single "I'm Not Part of Me" is featured on the 2015 Tony Hawk's Pro Skater 5 soundtrack and in the 2016 film Almost Friends.No Life for Me, an album by Wavves and Cloud Nothings, was released in Europe on June 28, 2015, and worldwide on June 29, 2015.

 Life Without Sound (2016–2017)

 Their fifth album, Life Without Sound, was released on January 27, 2017, once again through Carpark Records.
-The album was engineered/produced/mixed by John Goodmanson (Deathcab for Cutie, Nada Surf, Sleater-Kinney) at Sonic Ranch in El Paso, TX.
+The album was engineered/produced/mixed by John Goodmanson (Deathcab for Cutie, Nada Surf, Sleater-Kinney) at Sonic Ranch in El Paso, Texas.
 With the announcement came the release of the album's first single, "Modern Act," which premiered on Pitchfork.
-Upon its release "Uncut" rates it 8/10 and praises it as "thrilling...
+Upon its release Uncut rates it 8/10 and praises it as "thrilling...
 Baldi successfully develops his own take on the merger of power pop and hardcore brawn...without sacrificing any of his irrepressible energy, or his enviable knack for hooks".
-"Alternative Press" (AP) awards it 4 1/2 stars and writes, "they sound bolder than ever, achieving a new peak...rife with memorable hooks and earworms – and the substance to make them meaningful".
+Alternative Press (AP) awards it 4 1/2 stars and writes, "they sound bolder than ever, achieving a new peak...rife with memorable hooks and earworms – and the substance to make them meaningful".
 Guitarist, Chris Brown (Total Babes) joined the band as Cloud Nothings toured America, Europe and Asia (Japan, China, Singapore) over the first half of 2017.
 The band played a variety of dates throughout the summer including the Panorama and Lollapalooza Music Festivals.
 The band completed an autumn tour of North America supporting Japandroids and toured Australia in February.
-"Modern Act" appears in season 5/episode 12 of the CW series "The Originals".
-"Internal World" is featured in season 2/episode 7 of The Netflix series "13 Reasons Why".
+"Modern Act" appears in season 5/episode 12 of the CW series The Originals.
+"Internal World" is featured in season 2/episode 7 of The Netflix series 13 Reasons Why.